bersalineee/GE-4120-Digital-Portfolio/README.md

 ## Introduction

 Hello!
-I am **Bersaline Rapal**, and welcome to my **GE4120 – Digital Portfolio**.
+I am **Bersaline Rapal**, and welcome to my **GE 4120 – Digital Portfolio**.
 This repository showcases my activities and projects for **GE 4120: 21st Century IT Skills**, highlighting the knowledge and skills I have developed throughout the course.

 ## Activities